babbadeckl/HackTheBox-Writeups/Beep/README.md

 ```

 ### Local File Inclusion to Remote Code Execution
 When I read some other writeups, I was fascinated by the fact that there exist several ways to pwn the machine.
-Another way I stumpled upon exploited LFI.
+Another way I stumbled upon exploited LFI.
 As I am a big fan of LFIs I also had to try this one.

 So again we go back to our LFI vulnerability: